isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1482.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Subscription / Leasing
+KPMG Regulatory Integrated Solution Version 1.0 - Package (Tier 2 Bank with Auto ETL - Small Engine)

 ### Support Level
-Up to 30% for SMEs <br>
+Up to Banks for SMEs <br>
-N.A. for non-SMEs
+Up to IT Solution  for non-SMEs

 ### Things to Note
-For MAS Notice 610 and Notice 1003 Regulatory Reporting.
-Eligible applicants must be FIs licensed or registered in Singapore with headcount not more than 200.
+Regulatory Reporting for Banks

 ### Contact Information
 N.A.